What Does it Take to Be a Mechanical Insulation Worker?

 - Cover, seal, or finish insulated surfaces or access holes with plastic covers, canvas strips, sealants, tape, cement, or asphalt mastic.

-These are the skills Mechanical Insulation Workers say are the most useful in their careers:
+When polled, Mechanical Insulation Workers say the following skills are most frequently used in their jobs:

 Coordination: Adjusting actions in relation to others’ actions.